Use these tricks to get mortgage lenders to compete

 “One of the most effective mortgage loan negotiation strategies is also one of the easiest and least involved,” explains Martucci.

-Be sure to get written loan estimates from each lender
+Be sure to get written loan estimates from each provider

 “Written [Loan Estimates] are a great tool the lender legally has to provide you, so use it to make them compete with each other,” Moon advises.

-If a lender won’t match or beat a competitor’s quoted rate, it may be willing to sweeten the deal in other ways.
+If a loan officer won’t match or beat a competitor’s quoted rate, they may be willing to sweeten the deal in other ways.

 “They can compete, for example, by offering to speed up the mortgage process, lower their fees, or simplify the documentation requirements,” adds Rossi.

-Check on your credit score and finances first
+Check on your credit history and finances first

 Karen Condor, a finance and real estate expert with USInsuranceAgents.com, says it’s important to do your homework before you begin the rate shopping process.